Pope hails Mozambique peace deal, offers solidarity for cyclone victims | Devdiscourse

 "I would like my first words of closeness and solidarity to be addressed to all those struck by cyclones Idai and Kenneth, whose devastating effects continue to be felt by so many families," he said.
 "I want you to know of my own participation in your anguish and suffering, and the commitment of the Catholic community to respond to this most difficult situation.

 "Amid the catastrophe and desolation, I pray that, in God's providence, constant concern will be shown by all those civil and social groups who make people their priority and are in a position to promote the necessary rebuilding".
-(AFP) RS RS
+The pope was to address a mass at the giant Zimpeto stadium later on Friday.

+Expectations are high that he will address the issue of extremism in a country that traditionally is religiously tolerant.
+Brutal jihadist attacks in northern Mozambique have claimed more than 300 lives over two years and forced thousands from their homes.

+Francis may also speak about climate change, a key topic for the pontiff.
+According to the World Bank, Mozambique, with its more than 2,000 kilometres (1,200 miles) of coastline along the Indian Ocean, is among the 10 most climate-threatened countries in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)